Commodity Risk Management Definition

 Methods of Measuring Commodity Risk

-Measurement of risk requires a structured approach across all strategic business units like production dept, procurement dept, Marketing dept, Treasury dept, department of risk.
-Given the type of commodity risk many organizations will not only be exposed to a core commodity risk in which they are dealing but may have additional exposures within the business.
+Measurement of risk requires a structured approach across all strategic business units (SBUSBUThe full form of SBU is Strategic Business Unit.
+A SBU is an independent department or a sub-unit of a large organization that is fully functional and focuses on a target market.
+It has its own mission, vision, direction, and objectives, as well as support functions like training and human resources.
+This unit reports directly to the headquarters of the concerned organization.) like the production dept, procurement dept, Marketing dept, Treasury dept, department of risk.
+Given the type of commodity risk, many organizations will not only be exposed to a core commodity risk in which they are dealing but may have additional exposures within the business.

-For example: A commodity producer such as steel is obviously exposed to movements in steel prices , however, the changes in Iron ore, coal, oil prices and natural gas prices also affect the profitability and cash flow.
+For example, commodity products such as steel are obviously exposed to movements in steel prices.
+However, the changes in Iron ore, coal, oil prices, and natural gas prices also affect profitability and cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
+It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. .
 In addition, if any imports or exports happen, then the movements in the currencies also have an impact on the profitability/ cash flow.

 Sensitivity Analysis is done by choosing arbitrary movements in commodity prices or basing commodity price movements in past history.

-For example: A copper mining company will calculate the risk, on the basis of how much it loose or gain based on the downward or upward movement of copper prices and related input commodities to make copper.
+For example, A copper mining company will calculate the risk on the basis of how much it lose or gain based on the downward or upward movement of copper prices and related input commodities to make copper.

 Currency used – INR (Indian rupee)